Speartooth shark: Distribution and habitat

 Juvenile and subadult speartooth sharks are found in a few large, mangrove-lined tropical rivers in northern Australia and New Guinea, from the estuary to hundreds of kilometers upstream; a single possible record from the South China Sea exists.
 In Queensland, it occurs in the Wenlock, Ducie, and Bizant Rivers, and perhaps also the Normanby, Hey, and Embly Rivers.
 In the Northern Territory, it is known from the Adelaide River and the Alligator Rivers.
 The river sharks in the Ord River of Western Australia may also be of this species.
 In New Guinea, this species has been reported from Daru island, near Port Romilly and in the Fly River.

 Newborn to subadult speartooth sharks exclusively inhabit areas with fast tidal currents and muddy bottoms; the flowing water produces heavy turbidity, such as that <1% of sunlight penetrates beyond a depth of 1 m.
 The salinity level of these waters range from nearly fresh (0.8 ppt) to nearly marine (28 ppt), and temperatures range from 25 to 33 C. Younger sharks are generally found further upstream than older ones.
 A study that tracked three individuals in the Adelaide River reported that they moved upstream with the flooding tide and downstream with the ebbing tide, averaging 10–12 km each way.
 The average swimming depth was determined for one individual to be 7.7 m, in the middle of the water column.
 Adults were entirely unknown until 2014, when three specimens (two males and one female) were documented by scientists visiting fishing villages on Daru island, Papua New Guinea.
 All three were caught in coastal waters off the island.
 No evidence exists of segregation by sex.

-Recently in 2024 a new population where found in the Roper River of the Northern Territory, the first time ever documented living in that area, there was enough living specimens for a viable population and keeping the species alive.
+Recently in 2024 a new population were found in the Roper River of the Northern Territory, the first time ever documented living in that area, there was enough living specimens for a viable population and keeping the species alive.